 We have fees in place for various programs related to port use.
 Learn more about port fees.

 We periodically advertise request for proposals (RFPs), request for qualifications (RFQs), request for expression of interest (RFEIs) and tenders on our website and on BC Bid.
-Learn more about RFPs and tenders.
+Port Metro Vancouver also has a Business Directory and Aboriginal Business Directories aiming to more fully develop its list of suppliers to foster more proactive communications with the business community.
+Learn more about RFPs and Tenders, our Business Directory and our Aboriginal Business Directory.